mkolczynska/parlamint/README.md

 The files are very large, e.g. the data set for Poland is 1.5 GB zipped.

-To get a list of the structure of folders and files in the downloaded .tgz file, run in the terminal:
+To get a list of the structure of folders and files in the downloaded .tgz file, one can run in the terminal:

 `tar -t ParlaMint-PL.ana.tgz`